dataform-co/dataform/content/docs/getting-started-tutorial/testing-and-documentation.md

 2. View the `Dependency tree`:

-- Navigate back to the `Dependency tree` tab in the hamburger menu int he top left hand corner:
+- Navigate back to the `Dependency tree` tab in the hamburger menu in the top left hand corner:
 - Click on the `order_stats` table on the left.
 - You can view your table and field descriptions in the data catalog.